kakakul/AAAHogEx/README.md

 # HogNet OpenTTD AI

 ## Overview
 HogNet is a fork of AAAHogEx.
-The original AAAHogEx is designed to maximise profit — it builds routes between towns that earn money and may leave small or isolated towns unserved indefinitely.
-HogNet changes the core objective: the AI works toward a single large network that eventually connects every town on the map, no matter how small or unprofitable.
+The original AAAHogEx is designed to maximise profit — it builds point-to-point routes between towns and industries that earn the most money.
+HogNet changes the core objective: the AI tries to connect towns into a single large network, using a hub-and-spoke strategy.
+For industries, the AI tries to reuse infrastructure as much as possible, using a spine-and-branch strategy.

 ## Pax and Mail Network Building
 **Hub and Spoke**